Skip to content

 Require Request

 The requireRequest option is used to require the request to have a request object.
 If the request doesn't have a request object, the endpoint will throw an error.
-And even when you call the endpoint as a function, it will require a request to be passed in the context.
+This is only useful when you call the endpoint as a function.

 const createItem = createEndpoint("/item", {